 Just 7 ingredients and less than 30 minutes for these Healthy Chocolate Turtles that are vegan, gluten free and paleo friendly.
 With a Medjool date “caramel” center, pecans and melted chocolate.
 Your friends and family will love this healthier take on holiday classic.

 - Total Time: 20 minutes

 - Category: Dessert

 - Diet: Vegan

 - 18 large Medjool dates, pitted (soaked for 5 minutes if dry)

-- 3 TBSP cashew butter (or almond, tahini or sunbutter)
+- 3 tablespoons cashew butter (or almond, tahini or sunbutter)

-- 1–2 TBSP creamer or coconut milk (or water)
+- 1–2 tablespoons creamer or coconut milk (or water)

 - Make the date “caramel”: In the food processor bowl, add medjool dates (soak them for 5 minutes in warm water if they’re dry) and the nut or seed butter.
 As the dates begin to form a paste, add vanilla and creamer.
 Scrape down the sides of the bowl as necessary.
 The date caramel will be sticky and thick – transfer to parchment paper (I kind of rolled it into a ball) and place on plate or in bowl and stick in fridge for about 15 minutes.